loopandlearn/news/docs/edition/2026-03-26.md

 From the beginning, the open-source community has used real-world data to push diabetes technology forward.
 The more data we have, the better we can build these systems to meet our needs.
 Want to help?
 [Download the Diabetes Cockpit app](https://apps.apple.com/us/app/diabetes-cockpit/id1580577116) in the Apple App Store, and opt in to Community Support:

-Tap on the icon at upper right for your app settings

-* Scroll near the bottom and enable Community Support
-* Your data can drive innovation by giving our developers the information they need to make the algorithms more efficient and effective.
-* All donated data will be held in an exclusive repository and will only be used for open-source DIY innovations.

 BONUS: You get access to all the cool features in the Diabetes Cockpit app for seeing correlations with your Apple Health data and your OS-AID diabetes data!

 ### Clinical Study: Exercise & Type 1 Diabetes

 The Jaeb Center for Health Research is launching the EDGE study to tackle the frustration of managing blood sugars during exercise.
 This is a US-only study.

 We know that maintaining a healthy lifestyle often means dealing with highs or surprise lows, so this study aims to replace generic advice with data-backed strategies on insulin adjustments and carbohydrate timing.
-It also explores if specialized education can help you improve your time-in-range and avoid fluctuations, empowering the T1D community to stay active safely.
+It also explores if specialized education can help you improve your time in range (TIR) and avoid fluctuations, empowering the T1D community to stay active safely.

 Purpose: The study will explore how learning more about exercise and glucose management might help adults with T1D improve their glucose control.

-Eligibility: Adults diagnosed with T1D for 1+ years; currently active (30 mins, 2x/week); using a pump or *MDI; and using a Dexcom or Medtronic CGM (Note: Abbott Libre users are not eligible).
+Eligibility: Adults diagnosed with T1D for 1+ years; currently active (30 mins, 2x/week); using a pump or multiple daily injections (MDI); and using a Dexcom or Medtronic CGM (Note: Abbott Libre users are not eligible).

 Structure: 100% Remote.
 There are no clinic visits, commutes, or time off work required.
 You will review educational materials and share data from your devices from home.